5. Vector indexing#

 ## 10 20 30 40 50 60 70 80 90 100

-These labels can be referred to for the purpose of extracting the elements.
+These labels can be referred to when extracting the elements.
 To do this, we use an indexer that is a character vector:

 x[c("a", "f", "a", "g", "z")]